-The Group holds investments in the below entities which by share ownership are deemed to be an associate company:
+The Group holds investments in the below entities which by share ownership are deemed to be an associate company: i) Comfund Consulting Limited where the Group has 24% equity holding.
+This company is currently dormant.

-- Comfund Consulting Limited where the Group has 24% equity holding.
-This company is currently dormant. - ii) Aquagel Chemicals (Bhavnagar) Private Limited where the Group has 26% in equity and preference capital holding.
+- ii) holding.
 This is a company engaged in Silica business.